Why do worms appear when it rains?

 However, the way the worms breathe explains why they tend to accumulate on the ground after rain.
 The worms are covered in a mucus that facilitates gas exchange, and as a result they must remain moist.
 Most of the time, aboveground conditions are too dry and hot for the worms, and they dry out and die because they can’t breathe.
 After a rain, the environment is humid, which facilitates breathing and also crawling on the ground, so the worms are encouraged to emerge.

-See also What is a money tree plant?
+See also What is a bag dog?

 As for why the worms come out of the surface, they prefer to mate on the surface.
 They often go out after a rain in the hope of finding a mate, treating the surface world as a kind of nightclub, with a wide range of potential mates available.
 Learned observers may have noticed that the worms often gather in small groups above ground, illustrating the main reason they appear.
 The worms, by the way, are simultaneous hermaphrodites, so they both exchange sperm, which is used to fertilize the eggs.